evanwill/refine-with-grel/content/basics/1-intro.md

 ## Expression Editor

 Refine's interface provides an "Expression Editor" with features to help write and apply transformations to your data.
-This is a unique tool that makes Refine different than scripting languages or databases.
+This is a unique tool that makes Refine different than scripting languages or databases, giving you a visual interactive way to build up and test your expression while previewing the results.

 {% include figure.html img="expression-editor.png" alt="openrefine interface window showing expression editor for custom text transform" %}